Do you know about this fraud? You may not be buying real olive oil! Learn which are the best olive oils on the market for you to buy.

-When you go into the trouble of seeking it out, and spending the extra money, there is a high chance that it is not virgin at all!
+When you go into the trouble of seeking out authentic oil and spending the extra money, there is a high chance that it is not actually extra virgin oil at all!

-What is Extra Virgin Olive Oil?
+What is Extra Virgin Olive Oil (EVOO)?

 - First, the oil must come from fresh olives that were milled within 24 hours of their harvest.

 - Next, it must be extracted by mechanical means, not from heat or chemicals.